TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-accmgmt-recover-acc.md

 1. Storage account was deleted in the last 14 days
 2. A new storage account with the same name has not been created since

-**Note:** As part of our [data privacy guarantee](https://www.microsoft.com/TrustCenter/Privacy/default.aspx), we ensure that data deleted by our customer is eventually overwritten.
+**Note:** It may not be possible to recover deleted storage account even if above conditions are true.
+As part of our [data privacy guarantee](https://www.microsoft.com/TrustCenter/Privacy/default.aspx), we ensure that data deleted by our customer is eventually overwritten.
 This storage account and all its content may not be recoverable by Azure even when all conditions above are true.<br>

 Follow our [best practices for protecting your data](https://docs.microsoft.com/azure/storage/common/storage-disaster-recovery-guidance?toc=%2fazure%2fstorage%2fblobs%2ftoc.json#best-practices-for-protecting-your-data) to ensure that accidentally deleted content can be recovered in the future.